 Treatment

 The aim of coronary heart disease therapy is to dilate the narrowed heart vessels.
 This should improve blood flow and its supply to the heart muscle.
-The key part of coronary heart disease management is drug therapy, which consists in the treatment of pathologies that constitute risk factors, and on the other, in the improvement of blood circulation.
+The key part of coronary heart disease management is drug therapy, which is aimed, on the one hand, at the treatment of disorders presenting risk factors, and, on the other, at the improvement of blood circulation.
 Taking anticoagulant drugs, especially aspirin, is a preventive measure to avoid a heart attack.

 In particularly severe cases, bypass surgery may be needed to treat CHD.
-The narrowed coronary vessels are replaced by the patient's own healthy vessels, and the heart begins to receive enough oxygen again.
+The narrowed coronary vessels are replaced by the patient's own healthy vessels, so that the heart receives sufficient amount of oxygen again.

 What is the service about?